johntymuriithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-find . -type d -exec chmod +x {} + command adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. chown :school hello command that changes the group owner to school for the file hello sudo chown -R vincent:staff . commands changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+find . -type d -exec chmod +x {} + command adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. chown :school hello command that changes the group owner to school for the file hello sudo chown -R vincent:staff . commands changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. sudo chown -h vincent:staff _hello command changes the owner and the group owner of _hello to vincent and staff respectively.